dolanor/galaxy-cloner/README.md

-# :milkyway: Galaxy Cloner
+# 🌌 Galaxy Cloner

 The stars are born, grow and die.
 Let's keep a copy before their death.

 > A sure way to get throttled by GitHub API.
 >     - Albert Einstein

 # Why